Check broadband speeds and availability in your area

 Advertised broadband speeds vs. actual speeds

-ISP's advertise broadband speeds based on peak-time averages (8–10pm), but actual performance can vary due to:
+ISPs advertise broadband speeds based on peak-time averages (8–10pm), but actual performance can vary due to:

-• Distance from the exchange or street cabinet – longer copper line lengths will reduce speed.
+• Distance from the exchange or street cabinet, longer copper line lengths will reduce speed.

-• Degrading copper phone lines, used in ADSL and part-fibre broadband (FTTC), can weaken broadband signals and reduce reliability.
+• Degrading copper phone lines, used in ADSL and part fibre broadband (FTTC), can weaken broadband signals and reduce reliability.

-• Network congestion – speeds can drop when many users are online at the same time.
+• Network congestion, speeds can drop when many users are online at the same time.

-• Home wiring and electrical interference – internal phone lines can be affected by interference from other household devices, impacting performance.
+• Home wiring and electrical interference.
+Internal phone lines can be affected by interference from other household devices, impacting performance.

-• Router placement and Wi-Fi interference – walls, furniture, and other electronic devices can disrupt your Wi-Fi signal.
+• Router placement and Wi-Fi interference.
+Walls, furniture, and other electronic devices can disrupt your Wi-Fi signal.

-• Broadband technology (ADSL, FTTC, FTTP) – the type of connection you have determines your maximum possible speed.
+• Broadband technology (ADSL, FTTC, FTTP).
+The type of connection you have determines your maximum possible speed.

 Right to exit (RTE) if your broadband speed is too slow